The Capitol Days Interviews

 Illustrations: Daily Variety front page, Capitol Sales Wrap-Up front page and masthead detail, plus one page from the Wrap-Up ("Promotion with Impact"), a "Special Hits" reply post card, and Playboy Magazine letterhead detail.

-BillMuster.com more biographical information on Bill Muster, including the Delta Queen Steamboat, SATW Photo Competition, and Muster Foundation.
+BillMuster.com more biographical information, including the Delta Queen Steamboat, SATW Photo Competition, and Muster Foundation.

-Interview with Nori Muster Nori talks about her parents, her writing career, and why she built the Capitol Records history website.
+2008 Interview Nori talks about her parents, her work, and the purpose of the Capitol Records history site.

-norimuster.com & surrealist.org Nori's websites for creative writing, art, and research.
+norimuster.com & surrealist.org Nori's writing, art, and research.

 Capitol Records Index